10 Things to Do in Dubai in June

 Gastronomic, adventurous, fun, relaxing plans...
 There are as many as there are types of travelers.
 Discover the most exciting city in the United Arab Emirates!

-During the month of June there are still plenty of things to do in Dubai even though it's a very hot period, so don't let the temperatures put a damper on your travel plans!
+During June, there are still plenty of things to do in Dubai, even though it's very hot.
+Don't let the temperatures spoil your travel plans!

-At this time of the year the city presents many events (with cool air conditioning) and activities in its outdoor theme parks so you can cool off and enjoy the sunny days.
-Take a look at the 10 ideas I propose!
+At this time of year, the city hosts many events (with nice cool air conditioning) and activities in its outdoor theme parks so you can cool off and enjoy the sunny days.
+Check out the 10 ideas I have for you!

-1. Get your mind blown by Atlantis Aquaventure water park
+1. Be amazed by the Atlantis Aquaventure water park

-If you're traveling to Dubai in June, whether as a couple, with friends or with children, one of the best plans you can make is to book tickets for Atlantis Aquaventure, the city's water park where locals and visitors alike flock to enjoy the good weather and take a dip in the open air.
+If you're traveling to Dubai in June, whether as a couple, with friends, or with children, one of the best things you can do is book tickets to Atlantis Aquaventure, the city's water park where locals and visitors alike go to enjoy the good weather and take a dip in the open air.

-Among its attractions are 79 slides so you won't get bored for a minute, a private beach of more than a kilometer to disconnect from the bustle of the metropolis and for the most sporty a wave machine with which to soak up the surfing spirit.
-You'll feel like you're in Hawaii, in the world's surfing mecca!
+Among its attractions are 79 slides to keep you entertained, a private beach over a kilometer long to disconnect from the hustle and bustle of the metropolis, and for the more athletic, a wave machine to immerse yourself in the surfing spirit.
+You'll feel like you're in Hawaii, the world's surfing mecca!

 Practical information about Atlantis Aquaventure